NP Thyroid 15 Prescribing Information

 ADVERSE REACTIONS: Adverse reactions other than those indicative of hyperthyroidism because of therapeutic overdosage, either initially or during the maintenance period, are rare (See OVERDOSAGE).

-Treatment of Overdosage—Dosage should be reduced or therapy temporarily discontinued if signs and symptoms of overdosage appear.
+Treatment of Overdosage — Dosage should be reduced or therapy temporarily discontinued if signs and symptoms of overdosage appear.
 Treatment may be reinstituted at a lower dosage.
 In normal individuals, normal hypothalamic-pituitary-thyroid axis function is restored in 6 to 8 weeks after thyroid suppression.
 Treatment of acute massive thyroid hormone overdosage is aimed at reducing gastrointestinal absorption of the drugs and counteracting central and peripheral effects, mainly those of increased sympathetic activity.
 Vomiting may be induced initially if further gastrointestinal absorption can reasonably be prevented and barring contraindications such as coma, convulsions, or loss of the gagging reflex.
 Treatment is symptomatic and supportive.
 Oxygen may be administered and ventilation maintained.
 Cardiac glycosides may be indicated if congestive heart failure develops.
 Measures to control fever, hypoglycemia, or fluid loss should be instituted if needed.
 Antiadrenergic agents, particularly propranolol, have been used advantageously in the treatment of increased sympathetic activity.
 Propranolol may be administered intravenously at a dosage of 1 to 3 mg, over a 10-minute period or orally, 80 to 160 mg/day, initially, especially when no contraindications exist for its use.
+Other adjunctive measures may include administration of cholestyramine to interfere with thyroxine absorption, and glucocorticoids to inhibit conversions of T4 to T3.

 DOSAGE AND ADMINISTRATION: The dosage of thyroid hormones is determined by the indication and must in every case be individualized according to patient response and laboratory findings.
 Thyroid hormones are given orally.
 In acute, emergency conditions, injectable levothyroxine sodium may be given intravenously when oral administration is not feasible or desirable, as in the treatment of myxedema coma, or during total parenteral nutrition.
 Intramuscular administration is not advisable because of reported poor absorption.